hablapps/pairstrading/PostPairsTrading.md

 One valid concern is that our calculations might be heavily influenced by past data and rely too much on historical changes that may not accurately reflect the present reality.
 To address this, we could implement a rolling window approach where the linear regression is continuously updated, ensuring our model remains responsive to changes in the underlying data over time.
 Additionally, using the Kalman Filter to dynamically fit the alpha and beta of the linear regression can effectively filter noise and predict states in a dynamic system, allowing for real-time adjustments and providing a more accurate reflection of current market conditions.
 We will delve deeper into the topic of window signals as well, exploring more advanced techniques and their applications in real-time pair trading.
 This will further enhance our model's responsiveness and accuracy, providing a robust framework for effective trading strategies.

 Our goal was to demonstrate the capabilities of KDB+/Q and its potential in implementing a simplified yet powerful financial strategy.
-By doing so, we hope to make these concepts more accessible and empower individuals to leverage these tools in their own work.
+By doing so, we hope to make these concepts more accessible and empower individuals to leverage these tools at their own work.
 If you have any questions or need further clarification, don't hesitate to reach out.

 Special thanks to [...] for [...]